All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Sterile water for injection contains no preservatives.
 It must be used immediately after opening.
 Any remaining solution must be discarded.
 It's designed for single-use applications only.

 Normal saline (0.9% sodium chloride) is sometimes confused with BAC water but serves a different purpose.
 It's typically used for IV infusions, wound irrigation, or as a diluent for certain medications.
-It is not the standard choice for peptide reconstitution unless your provider specifically prescribes it.
+It isn't the standard choice for peptide reconstitution unless your provider specifically prescribes it.

 Unless your provider gives you different instructions, use bacteriostatic water for your peptide reconstitution.
 It's safer for multi-dose use and widely available.